 These sensors are now being deployed in targeted areas across the Docklands.
 The sensors monitor whether a gully is clear or about to flood.
 Using a low powered wide area network they send information back to the Council to shows the status of the gully e.g. clear or about to flood on a dashboard.
 The detection of a blocked gully will trigger an alert to the Council’s Gully Monitoring team allowing them to deploy resources to remedy the flood.
 Having a view all of the gullies on one dashboard, the Council can better manage operations through real time data and predictive analytics.

 “Through the SBIR challenge we now have fully working prototypes deployed across Dublin – we never expected to be at the point where we would be deploying low cost sensors that provide real time data from the hostile and grim environment of a Dublin gully.” – Roy O Donnell, Gully Manager, Dublin City Council

 - Real-time information allows local authorities to prioritise resource deployment to the areas that need it most.

-- More efficient responses to blocked gullies will reduce the number of flooding instances and flow on effects such as road closures.
+- More efficient responses to flooding gullies will reduce its impacts such as number of road closures.

-- Through collecting information about when drains are blocked the Council can use predictive analytics creating a more efficient pre-emptive clearing schedule
+- Through collecting information about when drains are about to flood, the Council can use predictive analytics creating a more efficient pre-emptive clearing schedule

 - The benefits of developing solutions through a pre-commercial procurement process, such as the SBIR programme, has allowed for front-line local authority staff to co-create solutions to this challenge.